View CV/resume here. (PDF)

 Credited works of his include Monster Hunter Generations for the Nintendo 3DS and Tales of Berseria for the PlayStation 4 and PC.
 For more specific details about what parts of each game he worked on, consult the list at the bottom of the page.

 Rates negotiable.
-Proofreading and text review services also available, both for Japanese-English translations and native English content.
+Proofreading, text review, and editing services also available for video games, websites, business documents, and more, both for Japanese-English translations and native English content.
 Serious inquiries only.
 Feel free to get in touch via email below.
 Inquiries from prospective clients outside of the video game industry are also welcome.

 Select Review and Editorial Quotes"[Tales of Berseria] is also not short of emotionally-affecting or gut-wrenching moments...
 [Its] characters are often likeable and entertaining, its tale of revenge is intriguing..." -Dennis Carden, Destructoid Tales of Berseria Review